 A power bank is a wireless battery that can receive and produce charge.
 For a power bank to work, it must be charged to store energy.
 First, an adapter cable provided with the power bank is used to charge it with a wall outlet.
 Once the indicator light on the power bank shows the accessory is charged, it can be used to charge electronic devices.

-The energy stored inside of a power bank is then transferred through a charging cable from the USB port to the device.
+The energy stored in a power bank is then transferred through a charging cable from the USB port to the device.

 Attach the Battery